jwalker34/Interactive-Lab-Hub/Lab_3/README.md

 Linear, also acting as a voltage divider

+## Part D. I2C Sensors

 ### 2. Accelerometer

 **a.
 Include your accelerometer read-out code in your write-up.**

-### 3. IR Proximity Sensor

-**a.
-Describe the voltage change over the sensing range of the sensor.
-A sketch of voltage vs. distance would work also.
-Does it match up with what you expect from the datasheet?**

-**b.
-Upload your merged code to your lab report repository and link to it here.**

-## Optional.
-Graphic Display
+## Part E. Graphic Display

 **Take a picture of your screen working insert it here!**

-## Part D. Logging values to the EEPROM and reading them back
+## Part F. Logging values to the EEPROM and reading them back

 ### 1. Reading and writing values to the Arduino EEPROM